-In addition to existing assays for detection and monitoring of BRAF V600E and KRAS, we are currently developing tests for EGFR mutations (common in lung and colon cancers) and NRAS (a resistance mutation found in melanoma, colorectal, and other cancers).
+In addition to existing assays for detection and monitoring of BRAF V600E, KRAS and EGFR, we are currently developing tests for other resistance mutations found in lung, melanoma, colorectal, and other cancers.

 With a variety of collaborations among leading cancer institutions including MD Anderson, Memorial Sloan-Kettering Cancer Center, US Oncology, and others, our research teams seek to identify additional mutations for testing, and we welcome input from oncologists and others in academia.

 Our testing pipeline is poised to grow in areas beyond oncology, with significant breakthroughs in the detection of HPV through urine.
 Potential screening and monitoring applications also continue to increase, particularly in the areas of prenatal screening and organ transplant monitoring.